m3rcer/m3rcer.github.io/_posts/redteaming/Crto_Exam_Review/2022-04-05-CRTO_Exam_Review.md

 ## What's Next

-I plan to continue and complete [Cybernetics](https://www.hackthebox.com/newsroom/prolab-cybernetics) from HackTheBox and I've recently enrolled into [PACES](https://www.pentesteracademy.com/gcb) alongside where I plan to understand advanced Active Directory Implementations and advanced defence mechanisms such as LAPS, JEA, WSL, RBCD, WDAC, ASR, AWL, Credential Guard, CLM, virtualization and more.
-I am currently writting an Aggressor Script for learning purposes which I plan to release soon.
+I plan to continue and complete [Cybernetics](https://www.hackthebox.com/newsroom/prolab-cybernetics) from HackTheBox and I've recently enrolled into [PACES](https://www.pentesteracademy.com/gcb) alongside where I plan to understand advanced Active Directory Implementations and counter defence mechanisms such as LAPS, JEA, WSL, RBCD, WDAC, ASR, AWL, Credential Guard, CLM, virtualization and more.
+I am also currently writting an Aggressor Script for learning purposes which I plan to release soon.
 After [PACES](https://www.pentesteracademy.com/gcb) I plan to hopefully apply for open red team positions.